 Service cost and net interest expense (income) on the net defined benefit liability (asset) are recognised in profit or loss.
 Current service cost is measured as the increase in the present value of the defined benefit obligation resulting from employee service in the current period.
 When the benefits of a scheme are changed, or when a scheme is curtailed, the portion of the changed benefit related to past service by employees, or the gain or loss on curtailment, is recognised as an expense in profit or loss at the earlier of when the scheme amendment or curtailment occurs and when related restructuring costs or termination benefits are recognised.
 Net interest expense (income) for the period is determined by applying the discount rate used to measure the defined benefit obligation at the beginning of the reporting period to the net defined benefit liability (asset).
 The discount rate is the yield at the end of the reporting period on Hong Kong government bonds that have maturity dates approximating the terms of the group's obligations.
 Remeasurements arising from defined benefit retirement scheme are recognised in other comprehensive income and reflected immediately in retained profits.
-Remeasurements comprise actuarial gains and losses, the return on scheme assets (excluding amounts included in net interest on the net defined benefit liability (asset)) and any change in the effect of the asset ceiling (excluding amounts included in net interest on the net interest on the net defined benefit liability (asset)).
+Remeasurements comprise actuarial gains and losses, the return on scheme assets (excluding amounts included in net interest on the net defined benefit liability (asset)).

-(n) Income tax
+(o) Income tax